luslab/oz-bulk-rnaseq/G. Read Quantification.md

 rm -f htseq_counts_table_temp.tsv header.txt
 head htseq_counts_table.tsv
 ```
+Raphaelle uses htseq.
+She runs htseq on each sample from each time point separately to create one output table per sample.
+The output of these are then loaded into the R script **SVD_analysis.Rmd** script where we run the Differential Gene Expression & Visualisation steps.
+This logs read counts, filters out low read counts & normalises read counts.
+She then runs heirachical clustering, PCA & SVD

-This output is then analysed for differential expression using edgeR (see next chapter)
+This output can then be analysed for differential expression using edgeR or DESeq2 (see next chapter)

 ## QoRTs
 ml QoRTs